sivaraam/Seminar/README.md

 1. Start the tomcat server and open the app typically using http://localhost:8080/Seminar

+Note: This project also requires that a database to run for it to interact with.
+The structure of the tables in the database aren't documented currently which is unfortunate.

 ##### Psss.
 This project is done partly to help enhance our web development skills. :smile: